Trade Winds Mission and Business Forum: The Americas

 (GMT-03:00) Sao Paulo

-Tivoli Mofarrej São Paulo
+Tivoli Mofarrej São Paulo,

 About

 Qualified U.S. businesses may customize their experience with optional business-to-business matchmaking meetings with interested buyers, agents, distributors, or joint-venture partners in Brazil (April 9), as well as Colombia and Uruguay (April 3 - 4), and/or Argentina and Chile (April 10 -11).
 The registration fee for this option, which includes the business development forum and one mission stop, is $2,200 for the first company representative ($4,200 for companies with over 500 employees) and $500 for each additional company representative.
 The registration fee for each additional mission stop is $1,200.
+Note: Additional costs may apply if translation services are needed during these pre-arranged matchmaking meetings, ranging from $300-$600/day.
+Flight and hotel costs are the responsibility of the traveler.

 Hear from Past Attendees